Cornish literature: 18th century to 1950

 Fragments of Cornish writing continued to appear as the language was becoming extinct during the 18th century.
 However, in the late 19th century a few works by non-native speakers were produced; these efforts were followed by a more substantial revival in the 20th and 21st centuries.
 Of the early pieces the most significant is the so-called "Cranken Rhyme" produced by John Davey of Boswednack, one of the last people with some traditional knowledge of the language.
 The poem, published by John Hobson Matthews in 1892, may be the last piece of traditional Cornish literature.
 In 1865 German language enthusiast Georg Sauerwein composed two poems in the language.
 Later Hobson Matthews wrote several poems, such as the patriotic "Can Wlascar Agan Mamvro" ("Patriotic Song of our Motherland"), and Robert Morton Nance, a disciple of Henry Jenner, created a body of verse, for example "Nyns yu Marow Myghtern Arthur" ("King Arthur is not Dead"), which concerns the popular Cornish subject of King Arthur's legendary immortality.
 Both of these writers' works are characterised by a specifically revivalist mode.

+In 1916 writer and poet Robert Victor Walling (1895-1976) produced the first wholly Cornish language magazine, An Houlsedhas.
+Walling wrote and edited the magazine in three editions from his hospital bed in France following injuries sustained in the First World War.
+The magazine includes original poetry written in Cornish by Walling about the war, and poetry by other authors translated into Cornish by him or taken from preexisting Cornish works.

 These efforts were followed in the early 20th century by further works of revivalist literature by Cornish language enthusiasts.
 Works of this period were generally printed in limited publications by authors far removed from Cornwall and each other; their importance to the later revival movement was not fully recognized for decades.
 The literary output of the Cornish revival has largely been poetry.
-Notable writers of the time include Edward Chirgwin and A. S. D. Smith, whose epic poem Trystan hag Isolt, a reworking of the Tristan and Iseult legend, is one of the most celebrated pieces of Cornish revival writing.
+Notable writers of the time include Edwin Chirgwin and A. S. D. Smith, whose epic poem Trystan hag Isolt, a reworking of the Tristan and Iseult legend, is one of the most celebrated pieces of Cornish revival writing.
 Another significant early text is Peggy Pollard's 1941 play Beunans Alysaryn, modelled on the 16th-century saints' plays.